atomikjaye/Goals/everyday-triumphs/everyday-triumphs.md

 I did nothing, I spelt most of the day.
 My body needed rest.
 NO REAGRETS.

 > SLEEP IS AWESOME! 💤😴🛌🏾

+02/09/2019 - 02/13/2019
+---
+I don't even know what I did the past few days.
+Nothing worth mentioning really.
+Visiting my sister kinda threw me off my game.
+I will I will be taking this week off goals, and re-start again next week!
+I did read some material on computer science, it was interesting to understand where certain languages come from ^.^

+> Sometimes breaks are a-okay

+02/14/2019 - 02/23/2019
+---
+Time flies when you get off your wagon.
+I did some things.
+That's all I remember from this time period.

+> I'm still alive.. that's good right? :)

+02/24/2019
+---
+Spent all day trying to map out goals.
+It was a bit rough, I wanted to ask for input from various people, but I felt I would annoy them with my problems.
+I tend to always seem lost and ask the same questions every time.
+Mostly because I want to do so much.
+Luckily, I think I have a plan... somewhat.

+Programming is taking priority in terms of my time.
+I really don't want to end up in a job I don't want again.
+I still want to research and see if this field is for me however.
+I want to be sure.

+> If you don't plan to succeed... you plan to fail... so they tell me.

+02/25/2019
+---
+I went to the unemployment office today.
+To be blunt, it was a total waste of time... sprinkled in with some info I hope to pursue.
+Otherwise, the actual class was not really informative as it basically was the presenter's autobiography of their career path.
+Which was interesting I guess, but not useful.

+Anywho, I went to the gym afterwards!

+It's still the beginning of the day(-ish), so I hope to accomplish more things!